emarsden/dash-mpd-rs/README.md

 ## DASH features supported

-- VOD (static) stream manifests.
-See the comment below concerning manifests that are published as dyanmic but which are in fact static, and which we are able to download.

 - Multi-period content.
 The media in the different streams will be saved in a single media container if the formats are compatible (same resolution, codecs, bitrate and so on) and `concatenate_periods(false)` has not been called on DashDownloader, and otherwise in separate